the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-motivation.md

 ## Techniques

-We offer two types of coworking calls, a 1-hour short daily calls to work on ongoing projects in the community and the bimonthly 2-hours long Collaboration Cafe call that offers a mix of community discussion and quiet working slots.
+We offer two types of coworking calls: 1-hour short daily calls to work on ongoing projects in the community, and the bimonthly Collaboration Cafes (2-hours) that offers a mix of community discussion and quiet working slots.
 We encourage our members to join during these designated hours for as long as their schedule allows, even if they can't be present during the entire call.

 These calls use a combination of two techniques: